 Credit Bearing Activities

-MGMT: 6003 Corporate Board Leadership – Personal Branding (Fall term) Micro-credential
+MGMT: 6003 Pathway for Corporate Board Leadership – Personal Branding (3 credits) Micro-credential

 Serving on a corporate board requires recognition of the key competencies of potential board members.
 Often selection to serve on a corporate board is based on previously established relationships.
 This might be one of the reasons that corporate boards have shown a lack of diversity in the past.
 While there has been a positive trend toward diversifying the corporate board, individuals can take steps to become the next board member.
 This course will outline the key steps in raising your profile and creating a pathway for corporate board leadership.
 The course will address why personal branding is important and how to create your own personal brand.
 This includes overcoming challenges in communicating your brand and building trust and support through networking.
 It is also important to learn from successful examples.
 Panel discussions will illustrate how individuals reached their goals and overcame obstacles.
 These panel discussions will be part of a residency experience or executive retreat, where participants can interact with women and other underrepresented leaders, who overcame the glass ceiling to serve on a corporate board.
-This course is offered as a standalone micro credential or as an elective in the MBA in Business Management.
+This course is offered as a standalone micro-credential or as one of three courses in the Advanced Certificate in Corporate Board Leadership.

-MGMT 6001 Dynamics of Corporate Board Engagement (Spring term) Micro-credential
+MGMT 6001 Dynamics of Corporate Board Engagement (3 credits) Micro-credential

 The success of a corporate board depends on the skills of its members.
 The governing board of an organization holds an extraordinary responsibility for establishing the organization’s strategic direction around stakeholder needs and organizing a management structure designed to execute the strategy that capitalizes on the endeavors of the organization.
 This course will identify the skills needed to secure a successfully functioning corporate board and pathways in which individuals can develop key leadership competencies.
-Some of the competencies associated with serving on a corporate board include the ability to guide the mission, purpose, vision, and core values of the organization; develop a management structure and select a well-functioning executive staff; drive the strategic goals of the organization; monitor and evaluate all facets of organizational performance; maintain fiduciary responsibility; and ensure compliance with legal, ethical, and regulatory standards.
+Some of the competencies associated with serving on a corporate board include the ability to guide the mission, purpose, vision, and core values of the organization; develop a management structure and select a well-functioning executive staff; drive the strategic goals of the organization; monitor and evaluate all facets of organizational performance; maintain fiduciary responsibility; and, ensure compliance with legal, ethical, and regulatory standards.
 MGMT 6001 will discuss each of these competencies and their importance for corporate board members.
-This course is offered as a standalone course or as an elective in the MBA in Business Management.
+This course is offered as a standalone course or as one of three courses in the Advanced Certificate in Corporate Board Leadership.

-MGMT 6009 Creating a Diverse Corporate Board (Spring term)
+MGMT 6009 Creating a Diverse Corporate Board (3 credits)